Aftaputra/Microscope-OF/docs/source/extensions/actions.rst

 Actions should be *triggered* with POST requests *only*.
 Ideally, a view corresponding to an action should only support POST requests.

-Like properties, we use a class decorator to identify a view as an action: ``@ThingAction``.
+Like properties, we use a special view class to identify a view as an action: ``ActionView``.
 For example, a view to perform a "quick-capture" action may look like:

 .. code-block:: python

-    @ThingAction
-    class QuickCaptureAPI(View):
+    class QuickCaptureAPI(ActionView):
         """
         Take an image capture and return it without saving
         """